 When talking about cement, the word concrete usually also comes into play.
 And though they might seem the same, they are indeed two different things.
 Concrete is produced by mixing cement with water, fine aggregates like sand, and coarse aggregates like gravel.
 Cement binds everything together to form concrete.

-On the other hand, by mixing just cement, sand, and water we create mortar.
+On the other hand, by mixing just cement, sand, and water, we create mortar.
 Mortar is used for joining together concrete blocks or bricks.
-Adding more water to a mortar mix makes it suitable for plastering concrete block walls.
+Adding more water to a mortar mix makes it suitable for plastering concrete block walls or for using as a thinset for adhering tiles.
 By adding water, we can make a thinner and smoother mix that can be troweled to finish a surface.
+You can learn more about mortar and thinset in our mortar calculator and our thinset calculator, respectively.

 Cement is also used in making grout mixtures.
 We use grout to fill in the gaps between tiles and even between bricks.
 However, nowadays, we can already buy pre-mixed cementitious dry grout in bags for convenience.
 If you want to learn more about grout and would also love to know how to calculate the volume of grout needed for a tiling project, you can check our grout calculator.